Ray Kelvin

-Raymond Stuart Kelvin CBE (born on 11 December 1955 in north London) is the founder and former chief executive of the retail clothing retail company Ted Baker.
+Raymond Stuart Kelvin CBE (born on 11 December 1955 in north London) is the founder and former chief executive of the retail clothing company Ted Baker.
 He started working in his uncle's menswear shop in Enfield at the age of eleven and founded the Ted Baker brand in 1988 when he opened a shop specialising in men's shirts in Glasgow.

 Early life and education

 Kelvin, who is Jewish, grew up in Edmonton, north London, and was educated at JFS.

 Awards

 Kelvin was awarded an honorary doctorate in business administration from the University of Bath in 2007.
 In the 2011 New Year Honours, he was appointed Commander of the Order of the British Empire (CBE) for services to the fashion industry.

 Personal life

 Kelvin was married for six years to actress Georgia Slowe before splitting up in 1999 and divorcing in 2000.
 They have two sons.
-In March 2012, Kelvin married his second wife, Clare, with whom he has a daughter.
+In March 2012, Kelvin married his second wife, Clare (formerly Clare Kavanagh), with whom he has a daughter.

-In his spare time he enjoys fly-fishing.
+In his spare time he enjoys fly fishing.

-He is a Conservative Party donor.